orrcody/academic-kickstart/content/research/_index.md

 ## Work in progress

-### Clocking into work and out of class: How college students make their enrollment and employment decisions
+### Clocking Into Work and Out of Class:  How College Students Make Their Credit Intensity and Financing Decisions
 **Abstract:** This paper studies how college students make and finance their human capital investment decisions under financial constraints and uncertainty.
 I estimate a dynamic structural model where agents choose their labor supply, enrollment intensity, and borrowing to maximize lifetime utility.
 Data come from two sources: unique survey data of students' employment history, family financial support, and beliefs about the returns to studying and returns to earning higher grades, and merged administrative data containing students' enrollment and borrowing histories.

-### Why students do not study: Quantifying the role of expectations
+### Why Students Do Not Study: Quantifying the Role of Expectations
 **Abstract:** This paper explores the relationship between college students’ beliefs about the returns to studying and their reported study hours.
 Using novel survey data, I report the typical study hours of students and how study behavior differs by student observables like gender, race, college, etc. I then describe students’ beliefs about the GPA returns to studying and future labor market returns to graduating with a high GPA and quantify the heterogeneity of returns and uncertainty of returns.
 Next, I present correlations in the data between students’ observables and their beliefs about the returns to studying and earning a high GPA.
 Finally, I regress reported schoolwork hours on these beliefs to quantify the relationship between these variables.